A postgraduate research course provides you with a unique opportunity to follow your interest in an area of research.How to apply

 The thesis arising from the research should show a student's ability to document and interpret results, to formulate theories, and to discuss the results in the light of the current literature to a level of competence required in published materials.

 Some research doctorates also include a structured coursework component and are designed to provide high-level research training to professionals in particular fields.
-These courses include the Doctor of Education, the Doctor of Juridical Science, the Doctor of Podiatry and the Doctor of Business Administration.
+These courses include the Doctor of Education, the Doctor of Juridical Science and the Doctor of Podiatry.

 Master's by research